Contact Us

 • When is the best time to pave a driveway in Milton?

 Late spring through early fall, when ambient temperatures stay above 50°F. May through October is the practical window in Milton.
-Our schedule fills up fast, so book early.
+We try to schedule the steeper Milton Hill and East Milton driveways earlier in the season, since a sloped base has more time to cure before the heavier fall rains arrive.
+Our calendar fills up fast, so we recommend booking early.

 Get Started